SIGPLAN/SIGPLAN.github.io/Conferences/ISMM.md

-ISMM, the International Symposium on Memory Management, focuses on garbage collection, dynamic storage allocation, storage management implementation techniques, plus interactions with languages and operating systems, and empirical studies of programs' memory allocation and referencing behavior.
+ISMM, the International Symposium on Memory Management, focuses on garbage collection, dynamic storage allocation, storage management implementation techniques, plus interactions with languages and operating systems, and empirical studies of memory allocation and access behavior in programs.

 **ISMM Fast Facts**